Elizabeth Rakoczy

 Elizabeth P. Rakoczy (née Piroska E. Szepessy) is a Hungarian-born molecular ophthalmologist.
-She is a professor at the University of Western Australia.
+She is a Emerita Professor at the University of Western Australia.
 She started the molecular ophthalmology department at the Lions Eye Institute.
 In 2017, Rakoczy was awarded the Florey Medal for her human gene therapy trial to modify viruses for the treatment of wet age-related macular degeneration.

 Career

 Rakoczy was born is Miskolc, Hungary.
 She started the Department of Molecular Ophthalmology at the Lions Eye Institute and Professor of Molecular Ophthalmology at the University of Western Australia.
 She was the Research Director of the Lions Eye Institute and the Centre of Ophthalmology and Visual Sciences between 1999-2009.
 Rakoczy's research focuses on gene therapy and animal model development.
 Her laboratory developed and sold the ’Kimba’ and ‘Akimba’ mouse models for advanced retinal neovascularization.
 She pioneered secretion gene therapy or ‘biofactory’ for the treatment of wet age related macular degeneration.
 In 2011 it was licensed to Avalanche Biotechnologies Inc., (now Adverum Biotechnologies), which used the technology to raise ~$300 Million.
 Rakoczy has published more than 180 scientific papers in academic journals and several patents.